Ford Scholars Program

 - Residents of Oregon or Siskiyou County, Calif.

-- Graduating high school seniors (or equivalent) or community college students at point of transfer as a junior and who are seeking a bachelor’s degree
+- Graduating high school seniors (or equivalent) who have never enrolled full time in a 2- or 4- year college and seeking a bachelor’s degree

 - Students who plan to enroll full time in the fall in their state of residence (Oregon or Calif.)